 Steps to Remove the Sticky Residue:

-- Start by dabbing a small amount of rubbing alcohol on a hidden area of the couch to see if there are any unwanted reactions.
+- Start by dabbing a small amount of isopropyl alcohol on a hidden area of the couch to see if there are any unwanted reactions.
 If all goes well, you are ready to tackle the problem area.

 - Hold the cloth on the sticky residue for a minute or two.
 The alcohol will break down the adhesive.